ocapn/ocapn-test-suite/README.md

 receipt of a message it should send the greeting "Hello" (string) to the object referenced by the argument.

+This should be available at the swiss num: "VMDDd1voKWarCe2GvgLbxbVFysNzRPzx"

 ## Licence

 Apache 2.0 License.
 See the LICENSE file for details.